 Under 1915(c) Intellectual/Developmental Disabilities Waiver (hereinafter "I/DD Waiver"), HCBS services are provided to individuals with intellectual and/or developmental disabilities who meet intermediate care facility level of care.
 The I/DD Waiver allow individuals the choice to live, work, and play in their homes and communities with appropriate quality supports designed to promote health, community integration, safety and independence.
-HCBS services under I/DD Waiver include but not limited to in residential habilitation supports in living options such as domiciliary, care and foster homes, and non-residential options such as day health and employment supports.
-These HCBS services are provided by the contracted operating state agency, the Department of Health, Developmental Disabilities Division (DOH/DDD).
+HCBS services under I/DD Waiver include but are not limited to residential habilitation supports in licensed or certified living options such as domiciliary, care and foster homes, and non-residential options such as day health and employment supports.
+These HCBS services are operated by the Department of Health, Developmental Disabilities Division (DOH/DDD) per a Memorandum of Agreement with the DHS/MQD.
 An estimated number of settings are below.